 Rockville is a place one can truly and proudly call "my hometown."
 It is a place that looks and feels like home, where people and government work to maintain the intimacy and warmth that “hometown” connotes.
 A place where, despite our differences, neighbors know and care about each other and the community they share.

 Sign up to receive receive emergency public safety, severe weather and traffic alerts via phone, text and email.

-Ninety-two percent of Rockville residents who responded to the city’s ninth biennial community survey once again described the city’s overall quality of life as excellent or good.
-Eighty-six percent of respondents rated the city’s overall quality of services as excellent or good.
+The 2018 survey, which was conducted by the National Research center, randomly selected 3,000 residents to receive the survey.
+Ninety-four percent of Rockville residents who responded to the city’s 10th biennial community survey once again described the city’s overall quality of life as excellent (39 percent) or good (55 percent).
+Eighty-seven percent of respondents rated the city’s overall quality of services as excellent (26 percent) or good (61 percent).